digital-asset/daml-katacoda/fundamental-concepts/propose-accept-pattern/0_intro.md

 ![propose_accept](assets/propose_accept.png)

-It's not surprising that the Propose/Accept pattern turns out to be helpful in DAML.
-DAML's authority rules are guided by actual legal contracts, and the Propose/Accept pattern is a well known and tested pattern in [contract law](https://en.wikipedia.org/wiki/Offer_and_acceptance).
+It's not surprising that the Propose/Accept pattern turns out to be helpful in Daml.
+Daml's authority rules are guided by actual legal contracts, and the Propose/Accept pattern is a well known and tested pattern in [contract law](https://en.wikipedia.org/wiki/Offer_and_acceptance).